How Often Should You Wash Your Car? Not Just for Aesthetics

 Most experts recommend washing your car every two weeks or so throughout the year as a general rule.
 If you live in an area with a lot of salt — either from a nearby ocean or from salt trucks on the winter roads — you probably should wash it more, as salt can corrode the metal and cause rust.

-Those who spend a lot of time driving through the backcountry should give their car a little more TLC, as well.
-The aforementioned bird business is acidic enough to eat through your car's paint job if it's left too long.
+Those who spend a lot of time driving through the backcountry should give their car a little more TLC as well.
+The aforementioned bird droppings are acidic enough to eat through your car's paint job if it's left too long.
 Same goes for dead bugs and tree sap, so they should be washed off as necessary.

 Advertisement

-Your car can go longer between washes depending if you don't drive it every day, or you keep it in a garage and out of the elements.
+Your car can go longer between washes if you don't drive it every day, or if you keep it in a garage and out of the elements.

 Advertisement